Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-auth0-to-a-flutter-application.md

 }
 ```

-This is the basic state, where we define some variables which we'll use in a second.
+This is the basic state, where we define some variables we'll use in a second.
 As well as return the build widget to render a dynamic view widget based on the logged-in state.

-Meaning, if the app is loading when we click the login button, we'll show a loading indicator.
+If the app is loading when we click the login button, we'll show a loading indicator.
-We then differentiate between a logged-in person, showing the Profile page, or a not logged-in person, to whom we offer the Login page.
+We then differentiate between a logged-in person showing the Profile page, or a not logged-in person, to whom we offer the Login page.

 You might have spotted that these two widgets have properties.
-For instance, the login has a `loginAction` and a `errorMessage`.
+For instance, the login has a `loginAction` and an `errorMessage`.
 Those are properties in our state that we'll pass to this widget.

 Let's go ahead and create these two pages to start with.

 ## Creating the login page

 As for the login page, we passed something called a `loginAction` and an `errorMessage`.
-These are mapped inside this widget, so we can use them here.
+These are mapped inside this widget so that we can use them here.

 Furthermore, we return a widget with a center element.
 Inside that, we render a button which once pressed with call the `loginAction`.